walmonte/earnings-reminder/README.md

    - Google Calendar uses OAuth2 so you will need to go through a few more steps to obtain credentials.
 Please see [`Google's OAuth 2.0 documentation`](https://developers.google.com/identity/protocols/oauth2) for detailed instructions.
 You will only need a client_id and client_secret

-4. Start the server by running `node index.js` on a terminal
+4. Start the server by running `node index.js`

 5. Go to `http://localhost:3000/` using a browser of choice